mahimapatel93/Family_Finance_New/DEPLOYMENT_GUIDE.md

 aws sts get-caller-identity
 ```

+> **Windows / Git Bash note:** Git Bash (MSYS2-based) silently rewrites any argument starting with `/` into a Windows-style file path.
+This breaks AWS CLI commands that take path-like names (SSM parameter names, IAM paths, etc.) — for example `aws ssm put-parameter --name "/prod/..."` can fail with a confusing "must be a fully qualified name" error even though the command is correct.
+If this happens, prefix the command with:
+> ```bash
+> MSYS_NO_PATHCONV=1 aws ssm put-parameter --name "/prod/github/deploy_key" ...
+> ```

 ### Required AWS IAM Permissions
 Attach these to your IAM user before running Terraform:
 - `AmazonVPCFullAccess`